-Adobe has discovered the compatibility issues listed below with running Lightroom Classic 8.4.1 or later with macOS 10.15 (Catalina).
+Adobe has discovered the compatibility issues listed below with running Lightroom 2.4.1 with macOS 10.15 (Catalina).

-We are working with Nikon to correct this problem.
+We are working with Apple to correct this issue.

 The Lens Profile Creator is currently 32-bit, but we are investigating updating it to be a 64-bit utility.